 These are the cages that many bearded dragon breeders will use to display their beardies.
 This is because they are made out of molded plastic which gives you 100% viewing.
 Plus they are very easy to clean and come with built-in light fixtures.
 Like PVC cages, these are also very light and are easily stackable.

-Tank Covers and Lids
+Tank Covers & Lids

 Your cover will need to allow air to easily flow in and out of your bearded dragon's tank.
 Do not use a solid plastic fish tank lid or any other tank cover that will restrict air flow.
 If air does not circulate it will cause too much humidity within your bearded dragon's tank which can make him/her ill.
 Because of this we highly recommend a good quality screen cover Zilla Fresh Air Screen Cover for your beardies tank.